riagarg/sano-be-test/README.md

 Create test cases for the above tasks.
 The external delivery APIs should not be accessed during server tests, as their usage should be limited to production only.
 However, we **do** want to test the logic of the notification code.

+Assume this project is part of a large codebase and that the `NotificationService` will be used across various domains within our application.

 ## Additional details
 Here are some of the things we will be assessing in these tasks: